anuraagpathivada/terraform-aws/Networking/vpc/README.md

 # Terraform AWS VPC Setup 🌐

-Set up a sophisticated AWS VPC environment with Terraform.
+Set up a simple AWS VPC environment with Terraform.
 This repository provides all the necessary scripts to get your VPC, along with associated resources like subnets, gateways, and route tables, up and running.

 ## 📝 Table of Contents